About Me

 I leverage theories and knowledge in human learning to support people’s critical use of algorithmic systems in various scenarios (e.g., information seeking, decision making).
 I am also interested in (re-)designing HCI and HAI educational programs to prepare diverse groups for an algorithmic future.

 My research adopts an interdisciplinary approach.
-I conduct human subject experiments, build innovative interactive systems, and perform quantitative (e.g., Bayesian statistics, causal inference) and qualitative analysis.
+I conduct human-subject experiments, build innovative interactive systems, and perform quantitative (e.g., Bayesian statistics and causal inference) and qualitative analyses.